Package Q Strike

-The Package Q Airstrike was the largest airstrike of the Persian Gulf War and the largest strike of F-16 Fighting Falcon fighter aircraft in military history.
-Many aircraft including the F-117 Nighthawk were used to attack targets in Baghdad, which was the most heavily defended area of Iraq.
+The Package Q Airstrike was the largest airstrike of the Gulf War and the largest strike of F-16 Fighting Falcon fighter aircraft in military history.
+Many aircraft, including the F-117 Nighthawk, were used to attack targets in Baghdad, which was the most heavily defended area of Iraq.
 The same target was hit several times by F-117s, and the last package consisted of seventeen F-111F Aardvarks on the 19th day of the war.

 The main target of the strike was the Tuwaitha Nuclear Research Center near Baghdad, which was the site of the Osirak Nuclear Reactor that was attacked by the Iranian Air Force in 1980 and again by the Israeli Air Force in 1981, along with many other military sites across the city.
 Two aircraft were shot down, with two pilots becoming POWs.
 The mission goal was not met, with the reactors of the research facility only slightly damaged, although many of the secondary targets were hit.
-F-117 aircraft re-attacked the facility later causing significant damage.
+F-117 aircraft re-attacked the facility later, causing significant damage.